 For example, you can determine things like how much system memory your machine has installed (Total Physical Memory), and how much more you could install (Maximum Supported Memory).

-Some of the components have a Run Test option next to them.
+Some components have a Run Test option next to them.
 Clicking one of these options runs a specific hardware test for that internal component.

 The option to test any component on your Dell PC is one you should try to take advantage of if you think you are having hardware trouble.